 Pro tip: If you want to dehydrate chicken and rice for a complete meal, soak rice in a chicken broth (with zero fat) before drying it for explosive flavor.

 Dehydrated fish is popular across many cultures on all inhabited continents.
 The only difference is each culture uses its process and recipe.

 A dehydrator offers a simple way to easily dry fish and even experiment with different seasonings.
-You can add fish to stews, fish, or pasta, to mention a few.
+You can add fish to stews, cheap fish, or pasta, to mention a few.

 You can also pound the fish to make flakes you can use as seasonings.
 For an even better seasoning flavor, mix the fish with favorite spices and herbs before seasoning.